 In a nutshell, that means all other things being equal, your blog’s pages will rank lower in the search results for a given search query than other similar pages that load faster than yours.

-And a drop in the search results doesn’t have to be huge in order to make a major difference.
+And as you know, that can be a huge problem.
+After all, a drop in the search results doesn’t have to be huge in order to make a major difference.

 For example, dropping from the first position into second or third position might sound sort of inconsequential, but the fact is most people click on the first result on the page and often don’t return to click on another link.